-The Associate of Science Degree — Environmental Geoscience Specialization is for students with an interest in the natural sciences and a love of the outdoors.
-The Environmental Geosciences encompass a broad range of disciplines that allow students to develop an understanding of Earth’s related natural systems and processes.
+The Environmental Geoscience Specialization encompasses a broad range of disciplines that allow students to develop an understanding of Earth’s related natural systems and processes.
 Graduates will be well versed in atmospheric, hydrological, ecological, and geological studies and may go on to complete degrees in geography, geology or biology or may find work in a variety of fields, such as mining and mineral exploration, fisheries, wildlife and freshwater management, climate modelling and wind and solar energy production.
 Fieldwork and field-based methods are an integral part of this Associate Degree.
-For more information please contact the coordinator Gordon Weary.
+For more information please contact the Program Coordinator, Gordon Weary.

 Earns you an ASSOCIATE of SCIENCE DEGREE — ENVIRONMENTAL GEOSCIENCE SPECIALIZATION.

-This programs also provides you with the first two years required for a B.Sc (Integrated) degree at the Terrace Campus of the University of Northern BC.
+This credential also provides you with the first two years required for a B.Sc (Integrated) degree at the Terrace Campus of the University of Northern BC.
 This program is designed specifically to provide NWCC Environmental Geoscience students with a full Bachelor of Science degree in two more years with an emphasis on aquatic sciences and environmental remediation.

 This specialization program allows students to focus on Environmental Geosciences while still receiving the benefits of an Associate Degree.
 This program has been designed to facilitate maximum transferability to a full degree program or to conclude after two years at NWCC.
 Most of the courses listed below can also be applied towards the Professional Geoscientist (P.Geo) designation with the Association of Professional Engineers and Geoscientists of BC.